danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

  We can observe **MSFT** had **3 Quarters** in **2023** with high returns of roughly **18% to 20%** which impacted to the high return of **58.19%** in **2023**.
 And we had low returns in the **1st** and **3rd Quarter** of **2022** and a significant return of **-16.5%** in the **2nd Quarter** of **2022**.
 This impacted the low return of **-28.02%** in **2022**.

+## Quarterly % Return by Year Statistics Query:

 Now let’s explore some statistical measures in SQL using Quarterly Returns.
-One statisitical measure, called the Median, does not have a direct function in SQL Server.
+One statisitical measure, called the **Median**, does not have a direct function in SQL Server.
 For more information on the Meidan, refer to this link: [Median: What It Is and How to Calculate It, With Examples](https://www.investopedia.com/terms/m/median.asp).
 Let's derive the Median Quarterly Return by year for **MSFT**.
 We can use the concept of counting how many Quarters exist in a given year and if there are an even number of Quarters, we retrieve the 2 middle rows and if there is an odd number of Quarters, we retrieve the singular middle row.
 We then apply the average which works in both cases to the find the Median.
 Here is the complex query that demonstrates how this can be calculated.

 	WITH q1 AS
 	(SELECT